Karndeep-UCSD/U-Net-Architecture-for-Thoracic-Organ-Segmentation/README.md

   <h3 align="center">U-Net Architecture for Thoracic Organ Segmentation</h3>

   <p align="center">
     Annotation of Computed Tomography(CT) Scans is a tedious process where a radiologist manually combs through a volume of images marking individual pixel that contain an organ of interest.
 In this project, we seek to automate the process of segmenting organs in CT scans with deep learning.
-The U-Net architecture is trained to autonomously segment the heart, lungs, spine, and esophagus from a thoracic CT scans.
+The U-Net architecture is implemented in tensorflow and trained to autonomously segment the heart, lungs, spine, and esophagus from a thoracic CT scans.
   </p>
 </p>